 This article will make a simplification and disregard the dynamic behavior of the functions.
 Instead, we treat the JS files as static text objects and try to determine whether they contain indicators of fingerprinting or not.

-In reality, the frequency of positive examples is less than 50%, but this data set over-represents them to get more reliable accuracy measurement.
+In reality, the frequency of positive examples is lower than 50%, but this data set over-represents them to get more reliable accuracy measurement.

-The next step toward the classifier is extracting a set of numerical attributes from each text object.
+The next step towards building the classifier is extracting a set of numerical attributes from each text object.
 These are called features in machine learning jargon.
-Engineering the features out of the raw data is more an art than a science.
-Roughly speaking, the goal is to define features that correlate with the label and that are different from each other.
+Distinguishing features out of raw data is more an art than a science.
+Roughly speaking, the goal is to define features that correlate with the labels and are different from each other.